 In 2016, I sold sunflowers and zinnias to nine local florists in the Greensboro, Kernersville, and Winston-Salem area.
 I was so happy that local florists were excited to have fresh locally grown flowers.
 The following year I added celosia cockscomb, celosia plumes, ageratum, dahlias, eucalyptus, lisianthus, yarrow, and zinnias.
 I also tried some other cut flowers but narrowed the flowers down to these eight cut flowers.
-Besides selling to florists, I have added some wedding designers especially since I have increased the number of dahlias I have been growing.
-This year I am making some changes as I want to focus more on dahlias.
-I am growing over 200 varieties.
-I am taking a lot of notes about which varieties seem to do well in our hot and humid summers.
+Besides selling to florists, I added some wedding designers especially since I had increased the number of dahlias I had been growing.
+I grew over 200 varieties in 2020.
+I am learning which varieties seem to do well in our hot and humid summers.
 I really enjoy being self-employed and growing flowers for a living.
-I am so excited to start my 5th year of selling locally grown flowers in 2020.
-I am also selling dahlia tubers this year to help supplement my income to help pay for the expenses of being a flower farmer.
-I do appreciate all the local florists buying my flowers and everyone who purchases dahlia tubers from me online.
-I really enjoy growing these flowers and your support means a lot to me.
+In 2020, I sold dahlias to Mayesh Wholesale Florist in Charlotte, NC.
+I sold 500 to 1000 dahlias a week to them.
+I do appreciate all the local florists who bought my flowers.
+In 2023, I no longer sell blooms locally.
+I do sell dahlia tubers online; however, they are limited.

 We purchased this farm 9 years ago.
 We have almost 12 acres.
 The farm is in the Piedmont Triad of North Carolina.
 I knew when we purchased it that I wanted to do something with the land.
 Growing up in Delaware, my grandparents had a farm that we always went to on weekends.
 My Mom's Dad was a dairy farmer and sold milk in the local town door to door in the 1930's.
 Milk sold for 12 cents a quart!
 Eventually he just grew soybeans or corn on the land.
 The Delaware farm is a centennial farm as it has been in our family for over 100 years and my brother continues to farm on the land.
 So even though I have an accounting background and have mostly lived in neighborhoods with ½ acre lots, I grew up understanding what it is like to somewhat grow up on a farm.
 I never would have guessed that I would become a flower farmer and now growing my own dahlias!

 I have always grown flowers and had large flower beds.
 I have been a Forsyth County extension master gardener volunteer since 2015.
 I started farming in March of 2015 when we purchased the farm.
 In August 2015, I attended the Chatham County Cooperative Extension workshop on “Growing Cut Flowers for Market” in Pittsboro, NC.
 I learned so much at that two day workshop.
 I thought I was going to grow vegetables and sell at the local farmers market.
 I came home from that workshop and told my husband “I love flowers, and I can make money growing flowers on the farm”.
-I began farming on four 100 foot rows.
-Now, I have forty 100 foot rows for cut flowers.
+I began farming on four 100 foot rows: however, that increased to forty 100 foot rows for cut flowers.
 The cut flower field is surrounded by deer fencing and is about 1 acre.
 I now only grow dahlias.

 Because of the name of our farm, I am often asked if we have honey bees.
-We did have honey bees until 2019.
-We really enjoyed beekeeping; however, they just kept swarming!
+We do have a honey bee hive!
+We used to have 4 hives but they just kept swarming!
 We now just have one bee hive.
 Our flowers support many species of native bees.
 We also see many monarch butterflies on the farm.
-We are all about growing crops naturally and creating native pollinator habitats.